-Bxdf materials may have more than one diffuse or specular lobe which are summed for $\mathbb D$ and $\mathbb S$, respectively.
+Bxdf materials may have more than one diffuse or specular lobe which are summed for D and S, respectively.
 However, in some situations, it may be desirable to output a specific lobe separately.

 For example, some PxrSurface usage may involve the Clearcoat lobe.
 Normally this is summed under the S token.
-Routing this lobe to the S4 token will allow you to use S4 in your LPEs.
-These name-to-lobe mappings are controlled by render options.
+Routing this lobe to the S2 token will allow you to use S2 in your LPEs.
 Up to 4 diffuse lobes and 8 specular lobes are available for LPEs.
-By default, S1 contains all unspecified specular lobes, so use any higher tokens such as S2 for explicit per-lobe LPEs.
-The standard lobe mappings are:
+By default, S1 contains all the specular lobes, so use any higher tokens such as S2 for your per-lobe LPE's.